 #4: Post-change: Monitor performance.

+Lastly, monitoring performance can make all the difference in change management and MSP implementation.
 Once the program is in place, the job of the MSP or workforce solutions provider is to offer the means to continuously improve it.
-This will include tracking key data from the program and then setting up the metrics to judge it upon — like resident retention rates for a skilled nursing facility, for instance, or patient fall rates for a hospital.
+Such means involve tracking key data from the program and then setting up the metrics to judge it upon.
+And these metrics include resident retention rates for a skilled nursing facility, for instance, or patient fall rates for a hospital.

-Meetings among the change management teams set up earlier in the process should be maintained for the purposes of providing regular feedback on performance, and problem-solving opportunities.
+Additionally, it is key to maintain meetings among the change management teams established earlier in the process.
+Subsequently, these can allow for regular feedback on performance and problem-solving opportunities.
 The NLM authors recommend “periodic spot-checking and continued data monitoring” to confirm the new processes as the status quo, and to help prevent employees from reverting to old behaviors.

 > Pro Tip: Ensure Program Success with Our Healthcare MSP Implementation Checklist